DataDog/kong-plugin-ddtrace/README.md

 `--data 'config.agent_host=your-agent-address'`

-This value can use vault references.
-By default, the value of the environment variable `DD_AGENT_HOST` is used by resolving `vault://env/dd-agent-host`.
+This value can also be set using the environment variable `DD_AGENT_HOST`.
+It can also be configured to use a vault reference.

-When this variable is not set, the default is `localhost`.
+The default value is unset, and the effective value is "localhost".

-In Kubernetes helm chart deployments of Kong, the value can be passed in using a field reference.
+In Kubernetes helm chart deployments of Kong, the value can be passed in using an environment variable or vault reference.

 ```yaml
 env: